neeth-zarget/oddenvironment/readme.md

-# Odd Environment
+# Zarget Environment
 > Easy to manage dev env for OS X

 ## macOS Sierra
-Odd Environment should work on Sierra if you're installing it from a fresh state.
+Zarget Environment should work on Sierra if you're installing it from a fresh state.
 However, you will need to take manual actions if you've upgraded from an earlier OS.
 Please read the issue at https://github.com/oddhill/oddenvironment/issues/19 for further details and discussion.

 ## Prerequisites
 1. You need CLT installed.
 Run the following to install it: